 Power BI is not only a cloud-based reporting technology.
-Due to demand for some business for having their data and also reporting solutions on-premises, Power BI also has an option to be deployed fully on-premises.
-Power BI on-premises is called Power BI Report Server.
-This post is about using Power BI in a fully on-premises solution with Power BI Report Server.
+Due to the demand for some businesses to have their data and reporting solutions on-premises, Power BI also has the option to be deployed fully on-premises.
+Power BI on-premises hosting is called Power BI Report Server.
+This post concerns using Power BI in a fully on-premises solution with Power BI Report Server.

-In this post, you will learn everything you need to know about the on-premises world of Power BI.
-You will learn how to install Power BI Report Server, you will learn all requirements and configuration for Power BI report server to work correctly, and you will see all pros and cons of this solution.
-At the end of this post, you will be able to decide if Power BI on-premises is the right choice for your or not, and if it is, then you will be able to set a Power BI on-premises solution up and running easily.
+This post will teach you everything you need about the on-premises world of Power BI.
+You will learn how to install Power BI Report Server, learn all requirements and configurations for the Power BI Report Server to work correctly, and see all the pros and cons of this solution.
+At the end of this post, you will be able to decide if Power BI on-premises is the right choice for you, and if it is, then you will be able to set a Power BI on-premises solution up and running easily.

 What is Power BI Report Server

-Power BI Report Server is a specific edition of SQL Server Reporting Services which can host Power BI reports.
-For running Power BI Report Server, you don’t need to have SQL Server installation disk; the Report Server comes with its setup files.
-You can download set up files (explained in the very next section).
-Power BI report server can host Power BI Reports as well as Reporting Services (SSRS) Reports.
+Power BI Report Server is a specific edition of SQL Server Reporting Services that can host Power BI reports.
+For running Power BI Report Server, you don’t need an SQL Server installation disk; the Report Server comes with its setup files.
+You can download set-up files (explained in the very next section).
+The Power BI report server can host Power BI Reports and Reporting Services (SSRS) Reports, also called Paginated Reports.

-With Power BI report server, there will be an instance of Power BI Desktop installation.
+With the Power BI Report Server, there will be an instance of Power BI Desktop installation.
 The Power BI Desktop edition that comes with the report server should be used to create Power BI reports.
 Otherwise, reports cannot be hosted on the report server.
-The good news is that Power BI Desktop report server edition is regularly updated and its experience will be very similar to the Power BI Desktop.
+The good news is that the Power BI Desktop report server edition is regularly updated, and its experience will be very similar to the Power BI Desktop.

 Requirements for Set Up

-You need to download the latest edition of Power BI Report Server from this link:
+You need to download the latest edition of the Power BI Report Server from this link:

 Installing Power BI Report Server

-Set up of Power BI report server is simple, just run the setup file, and continue the instructions.
+Set up the Power BI Report Server is simple, just run the setup file, and continue the instructions.

-Earlier in this post, I mentioned that you don’t need to have SQL Server installed to get the Power BI Report Server.
+Earlier in this post, I mentioned that you don’t need to install SQL Server to get the Power BI Report Server.
 However, The SQL Server database engine is needed for the report server to run.
-If you don’t have SQL Server installed, then don’t worry, this setup will install the database engine for you.
+If you don’t have SQL Server installed, don’t worry; this setup will install the database engine.

-The remaining steps of installation will be easy to go through to get the set up completed.
+The remaining installation steps will be easy to go through to complete the set-up.

-After completing the setup, you can open configuration section by clicking on “Configure Report Server”.
-The instruction, however, asks you to restart and then go to the report server.
+After completing the setup, you can open the configuration section by clicking on “Configure Report Server”.
+The instruction asks you to restart and then go to the report server.
 Both options are fine.
-If you decided to restart your server, then after restart, go to Start -> Programs -> Report Server Configuration Manager.
+If you decide to restart your server, then after a restart, go to Start -> Programs -> Report Server Configuration Manager.

 Configuring Power BI Report Server

-To Configure the Report Server, you need to connect to the server that you’ve just installed.
-Usually, the instance name of this server is PBIRS
+To Configure the Report Server, you need to connect to the server you’ve just installed.
+Usually, the instance name of this server is PBIRS.

 After connecting, it is time to configure the server.
 The very first step is to configure Databases.
 To configure the database, Click on the Database in the left side tabs, and then click on Change Database.